 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Symptoms of an acute groin strain are usually fairly obvious at the time of injury.
 Long standing or recurrent groin injuries however often take much longer to assess and treat and often require further investigations such as MRI scans.

-An acute groin or adductor strain is one which has occurred suddenly or is acutely painful.
-Groin strain symptoms will include a sudden sharp pain or pull in the groin area.
-Often the athlete will be able to differentiate whether the pain is in the belly of the muscle, at the junction of the muscle and tendon which is much higher or where the muscles tendon attaches to the pelvis.
+An acute groin or adductor strain occurs suddenly and symptoms will include a sudden sharp pain or pull in the groin area.
+The athlete will often be able to differentiate whether the pain is in the belly of the muscle, at the junction of the muscle and tendon which is much higher or where the muscles tendon attaches to the pelvis.

 A groin strain can be very minor where just a few fibers are torn.
 In this case the athlete may feel tightness in the area of the groin as opposed to actual pain.
-Movements may be normal although there will often be tenderness in the area of the injury when palpating or pressing in.
-A more severe injury will have other signs include swelling and bruising which is caused from the internal bleeding of the torn muscle.
-Over time the bruising may change colour and be visible much lower down the leg towards the knee from the effects of gravity.
+Movements may be normal although there will often be tenderness in the area of the injury when palpating or pressing onto it.
+A more severe injury will have additional signs including swelling and bruising which is caused from the internal bleeding of the torn muscle.
+Over time the bruising may change colour and be visible much lower down the leg towards the knee due to the effects of gravity.

-A therapist will perform a full examination which will include:
+A professional therapist will perform a full examination which includes a number of tests;

-Range of motion: Testing the range of motion available at the hip joint or putting the suspected injured muscles on stretch may reproduce symptoms.
-By performing a particular movement or stretch which reproduces pain the therapist can start to build a picture of which muscles are injured.
-Moving the leg into abduction or out to the site puts the groin muscles on stretch and can give feedback about flexibility.
+Range of motion: Testing the range of motion available at the hip joint or stretching the suspected injured muscles may reproduce symptoms.
+By analysing the pain responses to particular movements or stretches will give the therapist vital information about which muscles/tendons may be damaged.
+Moving the leg out to the side (away from the body into "abduction") stretches the groin muscles and can give an indication about flexibility.
 In the healthy athlete both legs should be equal in terms of degree of stretch or flexibility.

-Resisted muscle tests - involve the therapist applying resistance as the patient takes the injured leg through a range of movement.
-Again, if pain is reproduced this gives information to the therapist about the type and location of the injury as well as feedback on muscle strength.
-Resisted muscle tests should be carried out in different positions to fully test the muscle (i.e. with the leg straight and bent.
+Resisted Muscle Tests - These involve the therapist applying resistance as the patient takes the injured leg through a range of movement.
+If pain is reproduced this gives information to the therapist about the type and location of the injury as well as feedback on muscle strength.
+Resisted muscle tests should be carried out in different positions to fully test the muscle (i.e. with the leg straight and bent).

-Grade 1 groin strain is a minor tear where less than 10% of fibers are damaged.
-With grade 1 groin strain symptoms the athlete feels discomfort in the groin or inner thigh but can often walk with minimal or no pain.
+A Grade 1 groin strain is a minor tear where less than 25% of fibers are damaged.
+An athlete who has sustained a grade 1 injury feels discomfort in the groin or inner thigh but can often walk with minimal or no pain.
 He/she are often unable to recall when the injury actually occurred and the pain in the muscle may only be noticed after exercising has stopped.
-The groin muscles will usually feel tight and there may be an area which is tender to touch.
-Walking is normal, discomfort may only develop during more strenuous activities such as running or sudden changes of direction during sport.
+The groin muscles may feel "tight" and there may be an area which is tender to touch.
+Walking is often normal, discomfort may only develop during more strenuous activities such as running or sudden changes of direction during sport.
 Pain on stretching the groin muscle may be present, especially when compared to stretching the groin muscles on the opposite leg.